-Alicia Adams, DPT, physical therapist and facility director of UPMC Centers for Rehab Services at the new Pleasant Hills location, has spent the past 12 years fostering relationships with patients in Pittsburgh’s South Hills communities.
+Alicia Adams, DPT, physical therapist and facility director of the new UPMC Rehabilitation Institute outpatient rehabilitation location in Pleasant Hills, has spent the past 12 years fostering relationships with patients in Pittsburgh’s South Hills communities.

 In February 2021, Adams and her team relocated to the Southland Shopping Center, offering easy access to patients in the Route 51 corridor.